 From medical appointments after a diagnosis of type 2 diabetes to medications and the recommendation of a healthy diet, perhaps one of the questions you need

 Greek yogurt is unsweetened and contains 10 grams of protein in every 100g.
 If you prefer sweetness in your food, sprinkle blueberries, raspberries or pumpkin seeds.
-It is a protein-loaded breakfast that has good fats and fiber.
+It is a protein-loaded receipe that has good fats and fiber.

 Grab a ½ cup of plain nonfat yogurt or fat-free milk and blend it with 1.5

 Protein pancakes contain 22 grams of proteins, 182 calories, 16 grams carbs, and 2 grams of fat.
 You only need to have protein powder with good vanilla or chocolate flavor.
 Egg whites can also be used, but they are not enough to give a balanced and nutritious breakfast.

 Muesli includes uncoated oats.
 They have resistant starch, the does not get digested into the bloodstream.
 You will need 50g sesame seeds, 100g mixed dried fruit such as strawberries or raisins, 1 pack Muesli cereal base, 50g sunflower seeds, and 100g chopped mixed nuts.
 Mix all ingredients and serve with yogurt, milk, or fresh fruit.
 If buying, choose the “no added sugar” variety.

 Cottage cheese is rich in proteins and low in carbs.
 2 nonfat cottage cheese ounces contain 7g proteins, about 2g carbs, and 1g of fat.
 Because it is high in protein, it has blood sugar lowering effects.
 Choose regular ones over reduced fat varieties.